 *Soaking in the cold water helps remove extra starch and soften the potatoes giving them a better texture and making them easier to cook.

 Now you can do this ahead of time and just pop the bowl in the fridge till dinner, or just allow them to soak while your oil is heating.
 I have not tried just baking these yet.
 I have only fried them.
-I have found that they are not heavy like typical fried french fries.
+I have found that these homeade french fries are not heavy like typical fried french fries.
 Something about the potatoes being fresh doesn’t make them absorb as much grease from being fried.

-Once your oil has heated to 350.
-Pat your cut potatoes dry on a paper towel and drop carefully into the hot oil.
+Once your oil has heated to 350 degrees, pat your cut potatoes dry on a paper towel and drop carefully into the hot oil.
 Fry until golden brown.
 Remove from oil, salt and serve.

 They don’t get much better than this!